datchung/blog-posts/2021/2021_02-20_API Development in NET with GraphQL/Post.md

 ## 6. <a name='mutations'></a>Mutations

+Below is an example mutation in GraphiQL to create a record (an order) and update a record (start an order). `$order` is a variable with its value specified in the Query Variables window.

 | ![Mutations in GraphiQL](Mutations.png) |
 |:--:|
 | *Mutations in GraphiQL* |

 ## 7. <a name='subscriptions'></a>Subscriptions

+Below is an example subscription in GraphiQL.
+Clients that subscribe to a pre-defined will get a push notification when the event occurs.
+In this case, one client (upper right window) subscribes to the order created event.
+Another client (lower right window) subscribes to the order started event.
+When a subscribed event occurs, the event details will show up in the window that says "Your subscription data will appear here after server publication!".

 | ![Subscriptions in GraphiQL](Subscriptions.png) |
 |:--:|